Dictating in Notification Reply Boxes and Browser Address Bars

 Which browsers support the Flow Bubble in the address bar?

 Chrome, Firefox, Edge, Brave, Samsung Internet, Opera, Vivaldi, DuckDuckGo, Kiwi, UC Browser, and Yandex are supported.
-Any browser that uses standard URL input fields will work.
+Browsers not on this list may still work as long as they use a standard URL input field.

 Which notification reply boxes does this work with?

-Any app that provides a standard inline reply box in the system notification shade — such as WhatsApp.
+Any app that provides a standard inline reply box in the system notification shade — such as WhatsApp, Telegram, Messenger, Signal, and Slack.
 The Flow Bubble appears when you focus the reply field.

 What happens if I've already typed something in the reply box before using Flow?